 Tempo Timesheets for JIRA and JIRA Agile can help you manage the above and achieve your organizational goals, keeping your teams on track and on time.
-Tempo is available for JIRA Server and JIRA Cloud on the Atlassian Marketplace.
+Tempo is available for Jira time tracking on Cloud, Data Center, and Server on the Atlassian Marketplace.

 Learn about Tempo Timesheets